parflow/parflow/docs/user_manual/source/user_manual.rst

       pfset Geom.domain.Perm.NumLines   100

-This key specifies the resolution of the line processes, in terms of the minimum grid spacing, to be used in the Turning Bands algorithm for the named geometry, *geometry_name*.
+*double* **Geom.\ *geometry_name*.Perm.RZeta** 5.0 This key specifies the resolution of the line processes, in terms of the minimum grid spacing, to be used in the Turning Bands algorithm for the named geometry, *geometry_name*.
 Large values imply high resolution.
-Example Useage:

 .. container:: list